-In addition to that, people typically DO NOT like to be spoken down to.
+People typically DO NOT like to be spoken down to.
 They do not like to just listen to an expert sharing their expertise.

 The amount of times James Wilks says “I was surprised to learn” in this documentary is eerily similar to that example.

 It was not until he was on The Joe Rogan Podcast that I appreciated his intelligence and ability to recall information.
-There were so many times a key point would come up in the debate and I would be hoping Chris Kresser (who to be fair, was not the ideal candidate to be on the other side) would bring up certain studies I was familiar with.
+There were many times a point would come up in the debate and I would be hoping Chris Kresser (who to be fair, was not the ideal candidate to be on the other side) would bring up certain studies I was familiar with.

-Plant Based Diets and Injury Recovery
+Plant-Based Diets and Injury Recovery

-The catalyst for James going down this rabbit-hole of nutrition research was an injury.
+The catalyst for James going down this rabbit hole of nutrition research was an injury.
 To be more specific he had torn ligaments in his knee.

 This led to him recognising a few key aspects of nutrition for injury prevention and recovery, such as focusing on an anti-inflammatory style of eating.

-Increasing your intake of fruits, vegetables, wholegrains, and legumes absolutely can help with this and I would encourage this for the majority of people.
+Increasing your intake of fruits, vegetables, wholegrains, and legumes can help with this and I would encourage this for the majority of people.

 Dietary patterns that are high in these types of foods are often linked with reduced inflammation in the research, regardless of what some people might say.

 Omega 3 fatty acids are also linked with injury recovery and reduced inflammation as well.
-While the types of omega 3 in plant-based sources is different to what you would get from fish, this effect still appears to be present if sufficient amounts are consumed.
+While the types of omega 3 in plant-based sources are different to what you would get from fish, this effect still appears to be present if sufficient amounts are consumed.

 Collagen can only be found from animal sources and there is not yet a vegan equivalent.
 Agar is often used as a vegan substitute, but it does not contain the same nutritional profile or have the same effects.